The 9 Best Clocking-In Systems for Your Business

 ClockRite clocking-in system: how much does it cost?

-Pricing will vary depending on which clocking-in systems and hardware you purchase.
-A PC-based clocking-in system ClockRite’s cheapest solution costs £210, while a proximity attendance clocking system starts at £324.
-An advanced 4G connected time and attendance clocking system will start at £678.
+Pricing will vary depending on what clocking-in systems and hardware you purchase.
+A PC-based clocking-in system – ClockRite’s cheapest solution – proximity attendance clocking system, starts at £270 + VAT.
+An advanced 4G connected time and attendance clocking system will start at £530 + VAT.

 Securitas Technology